munnasorder/munnaSorder/README.md

 ## I'm a Front-End Web Developer!!

 - 🌱 I’m currently learning everything
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ I always try to do something new

 ### Connect with me: